Andrew Basden's Web Sites

 And I too hold Tolkien's Lord of the Rings to be the Book of the (20th) Century, as found by polls by Waterstones (25,000 people), the Folio Society (10,000) and The Daily Telegraph in the U.K.

-In May 2002 I was diagnosed as having that common complaint among academics: Apserger's Syndrome.
+In May 2002 I was diagnosed as having that common complaint among academics and computer people: Apserger's Syndrome.

 Since the early 1970s I've been interested in Green and environmental